BlueQuartzSoftware/simplnx/src/Plugins/ComplexCore/docs/FindArrayStatisticsFilter.md

 Special operations occur for certain statistics if the supplied array is of type _bool_ (for example, a mask array produced [when thresholding](@ref multithresholdobjects)).
 The length, minimum, maximum, median, mode, and summation are computed as normal (although the resulting values may be platform dependent).
 The mean and standard deviation for a boolean array will be true if there are more instances of true in the array than false.
 If _Standardize Data_ is chosen for a boolean array, no actual modifications will be made to the input.
 These operations for boolean inputs are chosen as a basic convention, and are not intended be representative of true boolean logic.

+**Note**: If *Find Histogram* is on AND *Compute Statistics Per Feature/Ensemble* is on, then any features that have the exact same value throughout the entire feature will have its first histogram bin set to the total count of feature values.
+All other bins will be 0.

 ## Parameters ##

 | Name                                    | Type | Description                                                                                                                                                       |